dsolis2/python_programs/palindrome/README.md

 # python_programs
-This program checks to see if a word is palindrome.
-A palindrome word reads both forward and backwards.
+valuate a string if it reads forwards or backwards the same. input is string [A-Z] and ignores case and spaces